Posted byon under

 /, while the second maps to

 /index.
-Both routes are associated to our view function, so they produce the same result.
-If you enter any other route you will get an error, since only these two have been mapped to a view function.
+Both routes are associated with the only view function in the application, so they produce the same output, which is the string that the function returns.
+If you enter any other URL you will get an error, since only these two URLs are recognized by the application.

-When you are done playing with the server you can just hit Ctrl-C to stop it.
+When you are done playing with the server you can just press Ctrl-C to stop it.

 Congratulations, you have completed the first big step to become a web developer!

 Before I end this chapter, I will do one more thing.
 Since environment variables aren't remembered across terminal sessions, you may find tedious to always have to set the

 FLASK_APP environment variable when you open a new terminal window.
 Starting with version 1.0, Flask allows you to register environment variables that you want to be automatically imported when you run the

 flask command.
 To use this option you have to install the python-dotenv package:

 (venv) $ pip install python-dotenv